Classification of Students

 - Transient Student from Another College:

 To receive credit at your home institution, you must have an official Valencia transcript with final grade(s) sent to your home institution.
 There is a $3.00 transcript fee.
-If you are a Transient Student from a Florida public institution your home institution should request a transcript on your behalf; there will not be a transcript fee.
+If you are a Transient Student from a Florida public institution and you utilized the floridashines.org transient form, your home institution should request a transcript on your behalf; there will not be a transcript fee.

 - Transient Student from Valencia:

 To attend another institution as a Valencia transient student, you must meet all of the following criteria:

 - be a degree-seeking credit student who has completed at least one credit at Valencia

 - be eligible to register at Valencia (not on academic suspension)

 - and have approval from an Academic Advisor, the academic department from which the course is offered and the Registrar.